Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Pimsleur places a heavy emphasis on audio through actual conversations

 So in a way, you can think of this exercise as a guided conversation.
-That’s really the crux of it.
-And as you move up levels, the English moderator starts to phase out as you become increasingly familiar with the target language, until you’re finally fully immersed (though that’s not until the very end).
+As you move up levels, the English moderator starts to phase out as you become increasingly familiar with the target language, until you’re finally fully immersed (though that’s not until the very end).

 Then after each audio lesson, you review what you just learned through a variety of drills and exercises (somewhat similar to the Babbel French lessons).
 This includes reading drills, flashcards, quizzes, pronunciation training, and speed games, among others.